B v AYR Engineering and Constructional Company Limited and four others

 Where there is more than one employer, compensation is apportioned to the dose of asbestos received in each employment.
 Each employers dose is determined by the duration and level of the exposure.
 Therefore an employer is liable to pay compensation only for the dose or contribution to the overall condition in respect of whether other employers are sued or found liable.

-In Mr Bennett’s case there were five employers who exposed him to asbestos.
+In Mr B’s case there were five employers who exposed him to asbestos.
 One of his employers was Ayr Engineering and Constructional Company Limited, a Scottish company which had, to our knowledge, never been sued.
 The company no longer traded and the employers liability insurers were unknown.
 However, after investigation we found the insurer and successfully restored the company to the Register.
-This meant that Mr Bennett was in a position to recover 100% of any compensation.
+This meant that Mr B was in a position to recover 100% of any compensation.

-Mr Bennett had sadly seen his brother-in-law die from mesothelioma and became extremely anxious.
+Mr B had sadly seen his brother-in-law die from mesothelioma and became extremely anxious.
 He found he had become more irritable and would snap at his wife and family for no reason.
 He could not concentrate on watching t.v or reading newspapers.
 His appetite diminished.
-We obtained a report from Dr Menon, a Psychiatrist who recommended that Mr Bennett undergo cognitive behavioural therapy by a trained Psychologist.
+We obtained a report from Dr Menon, a Psychiatrist who recommended that Mr B undergo cognitive behavioural therapy by a trained Psychologist.
 The treatment to date and future treatment was included in the claim.

 The claim was settled for £55,000 on a provisional basis, at unusually high amount for this type of award.
 It means that should he develop mesothelioma or lung cancer, he will be entitled to further compensation.

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Fieldfisher has successfully been recognised as an "Occupation and Asbestos Disease Specialists" Fieldfisher are now recognised as assessors